matthewmccullough/1on1-automation-example/.github/ISSUE_TEMPLATE/1-on-1-directreport-template.md

 ---
-name: 1 on 1 template
+name: 1 on 1 direct report template
 about: A template for our 1:1s
 title: 1:1 for DIRECTREPORT + Matthew for week of DATEHERE
 labels: '1-on-1'